ca098/JobScheduler/README.md

 # JobScheduler

-This is a JavaFX program which generates a set of jobs from a psuedorandom number generator (PRNG), and shows the schedule of each job to a resource at every given stage and outputs the energy function of the given schedule via a given pMin and pMax value.
+This JavaFX program generates a set of jobs from a psuedorandom number generator (PRNG), and shows the schedule of each job to a resource at every given stage and outputs the energy function of the given schedule via a given pMin and pMax value.

-This value is the minimum and maximum power constraint given to a resource.
-For example, a pMin value of 20 and a pMax value of 30 corresponds to a mimumim power constraint of 200 Watts and 300 Watts respectively.
+The pMin, pMax values are the minimum and maximum power constraint given to a resource.
+For example, a pMin value of 20 and a pMax value of 30 corresponds to a power constraint of 200 Watts and 300 Watts respectively.

 The calculation also creates an idle mode, or 'power saving mode' when the utilisation of a resource goes down to 0%.
 At this level of utilisation the resource uses 10% of the pMin value.
 So if the pMin value is 200 Watts the idle mode will consume 20 Watts of power.